-Carlalberto Guglielminotti is Chief Executive Officer of ENGIE Eps and, in October 2013, he was appointed CEO of Electro Power Systems (EPS), with the mission to manage the Chapter 11 of what was, at that time, a research centre and spinoff of the Polytechnic University of Turin.
+In October 2013, he was appointed CEO of Electro Power Systems (EPS), with the mission to manage the Chapter 11 of what was, at that time, a research center and spin-off of the Polytechnic University of Turin.

-Eight months later, in December 2015, he launched a capital increase and funded the acquisition of a spinoff of the Polytechnic University of Milan to complete the company’s technological portfolio.
-Afterwards, EPS deployed an installed base of 67 MWh, becoming one of the largest players worldwide for microgrids and utility-scale storage systems.
-In 2011, he was appointed Operating Partner at 360 Capital Partners, one of the largest venture capital firms in Europe, with responsibilities for the development of the clean-tech and digital portfolio companies.
-He later became chairman of the advisory company of the fund, a role he still maintains.
+Eight months later, in December 2015, Carlalberto launched a capital increase and funded the acquisition of a spin-off of the Polytechnic University of Milan in order to complete the company’s technological portfolio.

+Prior to the ENGIE Eps venture, Carlalberto was an entrepreneur and investor, focused mainly in Hi-Tech and Digital sectors, with a strong expertise in start-ups, growing-stage companies and turnarounds.
+In 2011, he was appointed Operating Partner at 360 Capital Partners, which is one of the largest venture capital firms in Europe with €400 million of assets under management, taking responsibilities for the development of the cleantech and digital portfolio companies.
+He later became Chairman of the advisory company of the fund, a role that he still maintains.

 Before joining 360 Capital Partners, Carlalberto co-founded two successful technology startups.
 In 2009, he co-founded Blackshape Aircraft which was acquired by an investment group that specialises in aerospace and electronics, Blackshape develops and sells the highest-performing ultra-light aircraft in the world, completely made of carbon fiber.
 In 2011, he co-founded Restopolis, now called TheFork, a TripAdvisor company for online restaurant-reservations; a platform with 14 million monthly visits, only in Europe.

 In addition to his career, Carlalberto is a regular lecturer and visiting professor at leading European polytechnic universities and business schools.